php-http/documentation/plugins/cache.rst

     );

-The ``CachePlugin`` has also 2 factory methods to easily setup the plugin by caching type.
+The ``CachePlugin`` has also 2 factory methods to easily set up the plugin by caching type.
 See the example below.

 .. code-block:: php

-    // This will allows caching responses with the 'private' and/or 'no-store' cache directives
+    // This will allow caching responses with the 'private' and/or 'no-store' cache directives
     $cachePlugin = CachePlugin::clientCache($pool, $streamFactory, $options);

     // Returns a cache plugin with the current default behavior